-Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for in-network covered Part A and Part B services.
+Maximum Out-of-Pocket Amount - The most that you pay out-of-pocket during the calendar year for covered in network Part A and Part B services.
 Amounts you pay for your Medicare Part A and Part B premiums, and prescription drugs do not count toward the maximum out-of-pocket amount.
+(Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.)